LSEG-API-Samples/Article.RDP.RDPLibrary.Python.R.JupyterDocker/README.md

 The good news is you can reduce the effort to set up the workbench with the [Docker](https://www.docker.com/) containerization platform.
 You may think Docker is for the DevOps or the hardcore Developers only, but the [Jupyter Docker Stacks](https://jupyter-docker-stacks.readthedocs.io/en/latest/index.html) simplifies how to create a ready-to-use Jupyter application with Data Science/Financial libraries in a few commands.

-This project demonstrates how to set up Jupyter Notebook environment with Docker to consume and display financial data from Refinitiv Data Platform without the need to install the steps above.
+This project demonstrates how to set up Jupyter Notebook environment with Docker to consume and display financial data from Delivery Platform without the need to install the steps above.
 The project covers both Python and R programming languages.

 ## <a id="intro"></a>Introduction to Jupyter Docker Stacks